 I discovered Molly Yeh through the 2015 Saveur Blog Awards, where she won both the Best Baking and Desserts and the Blog of the Year awards.
 I was instantly drawn to her soft, somewhat moody photography and quickly discovered as I started binging her past posts that her images contrasted with her quirky personality.
 She refused to capitalize words, sprinkled exclamation points everywhere, was a champion at self-deprecating, and made more jokes per sentence than I ever thought possible.
 She infused her dishes with her rich Jewish-Asian heritage and created recipes that felt both on trend yet delicious and actually doable.
 I was captivated—so much so that I started tweeting to and about her using the hashtag #girlcrush, something I had never done before and have not done since (hey, it was a bit embarrassing).

 Molly Yeh is a Julliard graduate who moved to a farm in North Dakota with her fifth-generation farmer husband.
 On her blog, My Name is Yeh, you’ll sometimes read about her farm life (and her cute chickens!) and often about her spectacular desserts.
-Her savory dishes aren’t too shabby either: her quick shakshuka and unbelievably creamy hummus are just two of my go-to recipes from her blog.

 I was eager to hold her book in my hands and read it cover-to-cover the day it arrived.
 Molly on the Range is a beautiful cookbook, but also a really fun read.
 Maybe I shouldn’t admit this, but I usually jump in and out of cookbooks, very rarely read the front-of-book sections, and usually skim through headnotes.
 In Molly’s book, headnotes can spread over pages, but you want to read them all.
 In fact, remove the recipes and it feels like you’re holding her memoir in your hands.
 The book is filled with cute pictures of her, her husband, and her farm—and, incredibly, none of it feels forced.
 There are also beautifully illustrated “infographics” that teach you to make spice blends, sandwiches, and mac ‘n’ cheese.
 And, of course, pages and pages of mouthwatering recipes I can’t wait to try.